mle-infrastructure/mle-logging/README.md

 - Add a progress bar if total number of updates is specified
 - Add Weights and Biases Backend Support
 - Extend Tensorboard logging (for JAX/TF models)

+- [ ] Extend tracking also for time variables.
+- [ ] Extend tracking also after first data was stored.